 Note that in contrast a rock is non-living and is never about something.

 Consciousness is deeply related to our unique human ability to tell and understand stories. - Darren Twa note

-From an in-person conversation.
+From a private conversation.

 I take the classic philosopher’s definition of science which is: the systematic study of natural effects according to their causes.

 I think that God is the ultimate cause of nature and the ultimate cause of us.
 So I think that understanding God and understanding the spiritual aspects of our soul is a scientific endeavor.
 I think if we leave that aspect out, our science is incomplete. - Michael Egnor note

 The institutional church and Jesus are always related but they’re not the same exact thing. - Audrey Assad note